surifirstpin/biplus_documentation/docs/User_Reports.md

 Using AcuBi you can view the funnel charts in different formats using the below check boxes:

- - **Sort** on selecting the check box it enables data in the sorted order in funnel chart.
+ - **Sort** on selecting this check box, it enables data in the sorted order in funnel chart.

- - **Curved** on selecting this check box it will display the funnel chart in curved view.
+ - **Curved** on selecting this check box, it will display the funnel chart in curved view.

- - **Pinched** on selecting this check box it will display the compressed view of the funnel chart.
+ - **Pinched** on selecting this check box, it will display the compressed view of the funnel chart.

  - **Inverted** on selecting the check box it will display the funnel chart in reversed or bottom up position.